River dolphin: International River Dolphin Day

 The Global Declaration for River Dolphins was signed by nine countries on 24 October 2023, a date chosen as it is known as the International River Dolphin Day.
 This pact is intended to promote research and cooperation between countries with river dolphin populations.
 It is hoped that five further countries will join.

 Amazon and Orinoco Rivers

 Marine biologist Fernando Trujillo co-founded the Omacha Foundation in 1993 to protect the pink river dolphins in the Amazon and Orinoco Rivers.
 Since 2013, Trujillo and his team have been measuring the mercury levels in river dolphins.
-Mercury, leeched into the river through illegal gold mining processes, is harmful to both dolphins and humans.
+Mercury, leached into the river through illegal gold mining processes, is harmful to both dolphins and humans.

 Climate Change

-As global temperatures rise, the Amazon has seen record level of drought and river temperatures.
+As global temperatures rise, the Amazon has seen record levels of drought and river temperatures.
 In 2023, within just two months (September–October), 330 river dolphins were found dead in the Amazon region due to extreme drought.